terrimporter/CO1Classifier/README.md

 This version was updated to:
 1. Fix a problem with commas present within result fields causing misalignment of columns.
-2. Added a step to cosolidate BIN IDs in GenBank records with newer Linnean binomial species names from BOLD where available.
+2. Added a step to cosolidate BIN IDs in GenBank records with newer Linnean binomial species names (if present) from BOLD data package BOLD_Public.24-Mar-2023 .

 This version includes eukaryote COI sequences mined from GenBank [February 2023].
 This version includes records deposited between 1982 - 2022 (inclusive).
 GenBank sequences were filtered to only include sequences 500bp+, containing no nucleotide ambiguities, and preferrably with a Linnean binomial species name and/or a BOLD BIN (new).
 Sequences were screened to remove human and bacterial contaminants.
 Bacterial outgroup sequences were added.
 Human sequences are included.